 - Closing paragraph

-In addition, your cover letter should use a simple and readable font in a legible font size.
-For instance, you may want to use the font Times New Roman with a font size of 12, which is easy to read.
+Also, your cover letter should use a simple and readable font and font size.
+You may want to use Times New Roman with a font size of 12, which is easy to read.

 Your cover letter should also be surrounded by a one-inch margin.
-While it may sound like a good idea to change the margin so you can fit more content onto your page, doing so can often result in a cover letter looking cluttered.
-Indeed, having white space on your cover letter is not a bad thing—the less text on the page, the easier it will be to read your letter.
+Don’t change the margins to fit in more text.
+This makes your cover letter cluttered and hard to read.
+There should also be space between paragraphs.
+White space on your cover letter is not a bad thing.
+The less text on the page, the easier it will be to read your letter.

 Cover letters are an important part of the job application process, and a strong candidate has a strong cover letter.

-When you are writing your cover letter, you should make sure that you focus on the skills and experiences that are relevant to the position for which you are applying.
-You should also try to use short sentences, and ignore the voice telling you to include a list of every impressive accomplishment that you think an employer should know about.
+When you are writing your cover letter, focus on the skills and experiences that are relevant to the position for which you are applying.
+Use short sentences and ignore the voice telling you to include a list of every impressive accomplishment.